 - Sign into the Wealthsimple app on your mobile device

-- Tap the Profile icon at the bottom of the screen
+- Tap the Activity tab at the bottom of your screen

-- Select Filter in the top right-hand corner
+- Select the filter icon in the top right-hand corner

 - Scroll down to Activity Type and choose the Dividends menu item